sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 in this assignment we want you to get a lot of practice writing your own object-oriented code.
 Sticking with a simple framework like **pygame** will support this learning goal nicely.
 A final advantage is that we will be doing at least one lengthy example in class that uses **pygame**.
-I f you are using **pygame** for your data visualization project, you will get a lot more out of this inclass activity.
+If you are using **pygame** for your data visualization project, you will get a lot more out of this in-class activity.

 To install **pygame**: